arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/features.md

 <Feature title="Camera Connector" image="camera">

-  The Portenta Mid Carrier allows rapid development of machine vision applications thanks to the Portenta X8 and the two camera connectors (MIPI and Arducam).
+  The Portenta Mid Carrier enables rapid development of machine vision applications thanks to the Portenta X8/H7 and the two camera connectors (MIPI and Arducam).

 </Feature>

 <Feature title="CAN Bus" image="communication">

-  The Portenta Mid Carrier provides a high-speed CAN FD transceiver that allows CAN bus communication connections.
-Also, it allows access to a second CAN interface available without an onboard transceiver.
+  The Portenta Mid Carrier provides a high-speed CAN FD transceiver that enables CAN bus communication connections.
+In addition, it integrates a second CAN interface available without an onboard transceiver.

 </Feature>